 Despite the lack of up-front tax benefits, many ESPPs are a no-brainer if you can facilitate the cash flow disruption.
 However, ESPPs vary significantly across companies, so please consult with a fiduciary financial advisor to review your specific plan before enrolling.

 Take the Microsoft Employee Benefits offering as an example.
 Microsoft employees who do not qualify to contribute to the Deferred Compensation plan should consider participating in the program.
-At Microsoft, you can defer up to 15% of your salary and let the cash build up during the course of each calendar quarter.
+At Microsoft, you can defer up to 15% of eligible compensation and let the cash build up during the course of each calendar quarter.
 At the end of the quarter, these funds purchase shares of MSFT at a 10% discount to Fair Market Value.

 If you sell these shares immediately in the open market, you will see ~10% increase in value.
 The 10% discount will be treated as taxable income to you, but even if you are in the highest marginal Federal tax bracket (37%) you will realize an immediate 6.3% after-tax return on investment.